jpurcel8/Distinct-Neural-Substrates-Support-P-and-O-WM_Figure3-4/README.md

 the figures in this paper.

 # Figure 3 Data
-Use the all_lesions.nii; an example software that can be used to view these files is MRIcron - https://www.nitrc.org/projects/mricron
+Use the all_lesions.nii; an example software that can be used to view this file is MRIcron - https://www.nitrc.org/projects/mricron

 # Figure 4 Data
 See the function Figure4_image_generator.m .
 Open it in Matlab to see code used to generate the figures, or simply type Figure4_image_generator into